Best noise canceling wireless earbuds Android Central 2021

 - Loses features with non-Apple devices

-In just about every regard, the WF-1000XM3 come out on top.
-Sound quality is excellent, the noise-canceling effect is in a league of its own, and we have no complaints about battery life.
+In just about every regard, the QuietComfort Earbuds come out on top.
+With great sound quality, a noise-canceling effect that's in a league of its own, and we have no complaints about battery life.

-Unfortunately, while wireless earbuds have better noise-canceling than ever before, it's still not the best way to experience true noise cancelation.
-For that, you'll likely need a pair of over-ear or on-ear headphones.
-Luckily, there are still plenty of options for this.
-If you've decided that you want more true wireless earbuds to choose from, regardless of noise cancelation, we've got a list for that, too.
+Unfortunately, while wireless earbuds have better noise-canceling than ever before, it's still not to beat out the best noise-canceling headphones.
+Aside from including active noise canceling, a great pair of over-ear or on-ear headphones have a physical advantage as well.
+Although if you've decided that you want more true wireless earbuds to choose from, regardless of noise cancelation, we've got a list of the best wireless earbuds too.

 Credits — The team that worked on this guide